mclick/RocketPatrolModded/README.md

 Create a new spaceship type (w/ new artwork) that's smaller, moves faster, and is worth more points (20) --> Finished

+Allow the player to control the Rocket after it's fired (5) --> Finished

+Implement the 'FIRE' UI text from the original game (5) -->Finished

-Total Planned: 80
+Total Planned: 90
-Total Finished: 80
+Total Finished: 90